Build

 In addition to special evaluation boards, endpoints can be implemented using a software stack and readily available standard hardware components.
 This approach offers flexibility to expand and customize both the hardware and software, enabling the creation of a sensor specifically tailored to your use case.
 This cost-effective solution also allows for the possibility of a single controller setup.

-Use existing Base Stations
+2.2 Use commercial Base Stations

 Using a preconfigured base station offers an easy and fast way to establish a MIOTY chain.
 These commercially available base stations provide a convenient solution for setting up the infrastructure, eliminating the need for building base stations from scratch.
 This accelerates the deployment of a MIOTY network and offers a reliable and robust solution.

-Set up your IoT-Platform
+4.1 Set up your IoT-Platform

 Finally, the IoT platform provides a graphical interface for data processing and visualization, enabling to analyze and interpret the collected information.
 Together these components form the backend infrastructure and ensure efficient data management, processing, and visualization.
 No mioty specific actions take place in the IoT platform, so any application can be selected that can process data from the mioty backend via an interface such as MQTT.